-The summer road trip season is upon us.
+This is shaping up to be the year of road-tripping and RV’ing.
 Maybe you’re already prepared for your next driving journey; maybe not.
-Either way, here are our favorite must-have gadgets, apps, and services for planning, loving, and surviving your next road trip.
+Either way, here are our favorite must-have gadgets, tools, and apps for planning, loving, and surviving your next road trip.

-Filming your road trip a la a GoPro is mandatory these days.
-If you don’t Instagram it, did it even really happen?
-But a dash cam is also invaluable in the event of an accident.
-The Garmin Dash Cam 55 is an all-in-one solution with plenty of useful features.
-The 3.7-megapixel camera captures 1,440p video and works great in low-light conditions.
-With the Travelapse feature, travelers can stitch together simple time-lapse videos as well.
-A slew of clever safety features make it a must-have to both prevent and document accidents.
-Voice control lets the driver take still pictures and start/stop the video without taking their hands off the wheel.
-And GPS-enabled incident detection automatically saves recent footage on impact in the event of a collision.
-Given its versatility, it’s practically a steal at less than $200.
+Filming your road trip is mandatory these days.
+If you don’t Instagram it, did it really happen?
+The Garmin Dash Cam 66W is an all-in-one solution with plenty of useful features.
+The camera features an extra-wide, 180-degree lens that captures crisp 1,440p HD video, even in low-light conditions.
+But, a dashcam is also invaluable in the event of an accident.
+A slew of clever safety features makes it a must-have to both prevent and document accidents, including GPS-enabled incident detection that can automatically save recent footage.
+Plus, voice control lets the driver take still pictures and start/stop the video without taking their hands off the wheel.

 SlimK LED Road Flares

-There are two kinds of road tripper in this world: Those who’ve broken down and those who will.
+There are two kinds of road-trippers in this world: Those who’ve broken down and those who will.
 Shopping for automotive safety gear is hardly fun, but it pays to be prepared.
-Old-school road flares add a bit of fireworks-like fun to any roadside breakdown.
-But this isn’t 1985, so it’s time to upgrade your emergency kit accordingly.
-These LED “road flares” serve the same function as traditional road flares without harsh chemicals or the risk of a 3,000-degree magnesium burn.
+Old-school road flares add a bit of Fourth-of-July-inspired excitement to any roadside breakdown.
+But, this isn’t 1985, so it’s time to upgrade your emergency kit accordingly.
+These chemical-free LED “road flares” serve the same function as traditional flares, but without the risk of a 3,000-degree magnesium burn.
 Each one is about the size of a hockey puck and lasts up to 36 hours on a single charge.
-Plus, they’re magnetic so you can affix them directly to your car if you like.
+Plus, they’re magnetic, so you can affix them directly to your car if you like.